OVI / DUI Lawyer For Lewis Center, Ohio

 Lewis Center has grown from a rural community with thousands of acres of farm land to a suburb with thousands of residents.
 Although Lewis Center is a village without a police force, the area is patrolled by at least three law enforcement agencies: Ohio State Highway Patrol, Delaware County Sheriff’s Office, and Columbus Division of Police.
 As Lewis Center does not have its own court, DUI/OVI cases from this area are filed in either the Franklin County Municipal Court or the Delaware Municipal Court, depending on the location of the alleged offense.

-You can learn more about Shawn Dominy in his attorney profile.
-You can also read about Shawn Dominy’s satisfied clients and favorable case results.
-If you have a DUI/OVI case from Lewis Center, or if you are a Lewis Center resident with a DUI/OVI case in central Ohio, you can arrange a free consultation with Shawn Dominy by calling 614-717-1177 or by emailing the Dominy Law Firm.
+You can learn more about our firm on the About Us page.
+You can also research our case results and hear from our previous clients.
+If you have a DUI/OVI case from Lewis Center, or if you are a Lewis Center resident with a DUI/OVI case elsewhere in central Ohio, you can arrange a free consultation by completing a CONTACT FORM or by calling 614-717-1177.